KoheiYamamoto/AnomalyDetector/README.md

 # AnomalyDetector
-Test Build for an analyser at Yahoo J Research, Related branch are closed as classified.
+Placeholder for an analyser built at Yahoo J Research, Related branch are closed as classified.